Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 Today though, he really just couldn’t *get into it.* Lots of distracting thoughts.
 Gaze kept darting all over the room.
 Some familiar faces: the Buehler brothers were there, because they were still trying to find what they believed.
 Some Sundays they visited, most not.
 Today, he guessed, they were here because this was where the *community* was.
 Or at least, the people they spent the most time around.
 They were very much a rural congregation from all over the countryside, on a planet more or less defined by, at most, small-city living.

 They were visiting lots of different churches and ways of worship.
 Lost ex-mormons in a sea of christians and other, much more different traditions.
 How else could they be?
-Their adoptive father was more or less an actual hunter-demigod of nature and fully embraced his tribal roots---cavemonkey and indian, with a smattering of Christian Appreciator and General Spiritual Attunement thrown in for good measure.
+Their adoptive father was more or less an actual hunter-demigod of nature and fully embraced his tribal roots - cavemonkey and indian, with a smattering of Christian Appreciator and General Spiritual Attunement thrown in for good measure.
 Their sister (his wife) was pretty stridently atheist, and his *other* wife was…something like a buddhist, but not exactly?
 He didn’t know.

 And the less said about their basketcase of a mother and father, the better.
 Austin was glad to see the two questing goons here today, though.
 Today of all days.